ronen25/python-shash/README.md

 $ cd python-shash
 $ python3 setup.py install
 ```
+It is recommended to do so in a virtual environment, so as not to pollute your global environment.

 ## The API
 The API is rather simplistic and remains true to the original C source, with two hash functions